-As of February 2022, the time of writing, there were 4567 Google Scholar citations of the review article and many important follow-up theoretical and empirical research.
-The review has had an immense impact on scholarly research in the area of behavioral economics, judgment and decision-making, and consumer psychology.
-The research covered in Thaler (1999) has also been highly influential.
+As of May 2025, the time of writing, there were 5912 Google Scholar citations of the review article and many important follow-up theoretical and empirical research.
+The review has had an immense impact on scholarly research in the area of behavioral economics, judgment and decision-making, and consumer psychology, with the research covered in Thaler (1999) becoming highly influential.
 We summarized the citations impact of each of the problems covered in the article in Table 1.

-To the best of our knowledge, there are currently no published systematic attempts for direct replications of the mental accounting findings reviewed in Thaler (1999), and there are no published independent direct pre-registered well-powered replications of Thaler’s own work.
+Thaler received the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in the year 2017, recognizing mental accounting among Thaler’s most influential work - “Thaler developed the theory of mental accounting, explaining how people simplify financial decision-making by creating separate accounts in their minds, focusing on the narrow impact of each individual decision rather than its overall effect”.

-We also recognized the potential for improving on both transparency and methods.
-For example, among the problems we aimed to replicate, several did not report basic methodological details like sample size.
-The statistical analysis strategies were also often not reported in detail.
-These suggest the need to revisit these problems to reproduce their materials, deduce and improve on their methods, and reassess and update their findings to current day.
+We also recognized the potential for updating and improving both the transparency and the methods used in some of the problems reviewed by Thaler (1999).
+For example, among the problems we aimed to replicate, several did not report basic methodological details like sample size or descriptives.
+Statistical analyses were also often not conducted or not reported in sufficient detail for reproducibility.
+These challenges suggest the need to revisit these problems to reproduce their materials, deduce and improve on their methods, and reassess and update their findings to meet current day best practices.

 In sum, we aimed to revisit the classic mental accounting phenomenon to examine the reproducibility and replicability of the findings with replications by an external independent team.
-Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Open Science Framework & Lakens, 2012), we embarked on a well-powered pre-registered very close replication of the work reviewed by Thaler (1999).
+Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018), we embarked on a well-powered pre-registered very close replication of the work reviewed by Thaler (1999).

+We note that when we embarked on this Registered Report there were no published systematic attempts for direct replications of the mental accounting findings reviewed in Thaler (1999), and there were no published independent direct pre-registered well-powered replications of Thaler’s own work.
+During our work on revising Stage 2, a multi-country group (Priolo et al., 2023) released the findings from their multi-country collaboration in which they revisited many mental accounting experiments, with results very similar to the ones we report below.

-Original hypotheses and findings in target article
+Thaler (1999): Hypotheses and findings

-Thaler (1999) reviewed a decade of research demonstrating the mental accounting phenomenon and we aimed to replicate most of the problems he summarized.
-We provided a summary of the original studies and their hypotheses in Table 1.
-We noted that for some of the problems, the original hypotheses were not explicitly stated, and so we deduced our version of the underlying hypotheses.
-Please see Tables 9-12 for a summary of the findings of the original studies.
-We provided further details of the problems in the supplementary materials section “Instructions and experimental material”.
+Thaler's (1999) review synthesized over a decade of research on the mental accounting phenomenon and we aimed to focus on 17 classic problems he covered.
+We provided a summary of the original studies and their hypotheses in Table 1 and their findings in Tables 9, 10, 11, and 16.

-Table 1

-Problems reviewed in Thaler (1999): Citations, descriptions, and hypotheses